 The servicer and Agency share a common interest to ensure that properties are managed and maintained.
-The Maximum Property Preservation Allowances outlines the maximum allowable costs for property preservation and maintenance and can be located on the USDA Training and Resource Library in the Loan Servicing section under Loss Mitigation found at https://www.rd.usda.gov/resources/usda-line-training-resource-library/loan-servicing.
-Costs higher than the published amounts for maintenance and preservation may be appropriate in some extenuating circumstances such as very rural areas, extreme neglect, or large amounts of debris.
+Attachment 18-E of this Chapter outlines the maximum allowable costs for property preservation and maintenance.
+Costs higher than the published amounts for maintenance and preservation may be appropriate in some extenuating circumstances such as very rural areas, extreme neglect, or large amounts of HB-1-3555 Paragraph 18.7 Property Management Methods and Activities debris.
 Justification for the higher cost must be documented with color photos and detailed invoices and will be reviewed at the time of the loss claim.